klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/StackSpoofing/readme.md

 I don't dislike the guy, and he always releases very good material, but not this one.
 -->

-A Stack spoofing attempt that gained huge attention from the community was made by [Mariusz Banach][7], called [ThreadStackSpoofing][17].
+A stack spoofing PoC that gained huge attention from the community was made by [Mariusz Banach][7], called [ThreadStackSpoofer][17].
 This tool attempted to spoof the call stack of a function thread during sleep.
 However, in contrast with what FOLIAGE implemented, this tool is not really performing a "Spoofing" of the call stack, but rather changing the return address and zeroing out the call stack of the thread before that, then restoring it after sleep.